GoogleCloudPlatform/community/tutorials/kubernetes-auth-openid-rbac.md

 - Download the client secret JSON file of the credentials.

 ## Step 2: Setup a Kubernetes cluster
 After initializing the master instance, you need to update the `kube api server` arguments in the `/etc/kubernetes/manifests/kube-apiserver.yaml`.
 Each argument should be on a separate line.
-More details about OIDC attributes you can find in the references [Authenticating](https://kubernetes.io/docs/admin/authentication/#option-1---oidc-authenticator).
+More information about the OIDC attributes can be found in the [Authenticating](https://kubernetes.io/docs/admin/authentication/#option-1---oidc-authenticator) reference documentation.

 ```
 $ sed -i "/- kube-apiserver/a\    - --oidc-issuer-url=https://accounts.google.com\n    - --oidc-username-claim=email\n    - --oidc-client-id=<Your Google Client ID>" /etc/kubernetes/manifests/kube-apiserver.yaml